CCGS Sora

-CCGS Sora was a 12.5m Small Multi Task Utility Craft that has seen service with the Canadian Coast Guard and Toronto Fire Services.
+CCGS Sora was a 12.5 metre small multi-task utility craft that has seen service with the Canadian Coast Guard (CCG) and Toronto Fire Services (TFS).
 It was deployed for medium range task and perform under moderate to high speed in moderate weather conditions and in sheltered waters in station mode.
-In 2005, it was transferred to Toronto and used as part of the Fire Services fleet.
+In 2005, it was purchased by the City of Toronto for use by TFS.
 It was finally retired in 2015.

 Career with Canadian Coast Guard

 During her career with the Canadian Coast Guard, Sora was a search and rescue boat along the Detroit River and western Lake Erie.